-Any person desiring to certify, for purposes of this bylaw, the limits of resource areas on a site may file an Abbreviated Notice of Resource Area Delineation (ANRAD).
+Any person desiring to confirm, for purposes of this bylaw, the limits of resource areas on a site may file an Abbreviated Notice of Resource Area Delineation (ANRAD) with the Commission.
 This application shall include such information and plans as are set forth in the regulations of the Commission to describe and define the wetland resource areas.
-The Commission shall accept an Abbreviated Notice of Resource Area Delineation (ANRAD) under the Wetlands Protection Act (G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00) as a request under this bylaw.
+The Commission shall accept an ANRAD under the Wetlands Protection Act (G.L. c.
+131 §40) and regulations (310 CMR 10.00) as an ANRAD under this bylaw where the ANRAD is sufficient to meet the requirements of the bylaw and any regulations promulgated thereunder.
+The Commission may require additional materials or information in addition to the plans and specifications required to be filed by an applicant under the Wetlands Protection Act (G.L. c.
+131 §40) and regulations (310 CMR 10.00), in order to fulfill the requirements of this bylaw and any regulations promulgated thereunder.